ZevEisenberg/TestCleaner/README.md

 ## Focus or Skip Tests

-Borrowing syntax from [Quick](https://github.com/Quick/Quick), you can focus any test or tests by adding an `f` to the beginning, and only those tests will execute on the next run, allowing you to debug individual cases without having to haphazardly comment and uncomment lines:
+Borrowing syntax from [Quick](https://github.com/Quick/Quick), you can focus any tests by adding an `f` to the beginning, and only those tests will execute on the next run, allowing you to debug individual cases without having to haphazardly comment and uncomment lines:

 ```swift
 func testExpressibleByStringLiteral() {